 His Holiness Pope Francis has appointed Father Fintan Gavin, Chancellor of the Archdiocese of Dublin, as the new Bishop of Cork & Ross.
 The news of this appointment was made public today at 12.00 noon in the Vatican (11.00 am Irish time).

-Bishop-elect Gavin concelebrated Mass at 10.15 am this morning in the Cathedral of Saint Mary & Saint Anne in Cork City with His Excellency the Apostolic Nuncio to Ireland, Archbishop Jude Thaddeus Okolo; Bishop Emeritus of Cork & Ross, Bishop John Buckley and with priests of the diocese.
+Bishop-elect Gavin concelebrated Mass at 10.15 am in the Cathedral of Saint Mary & Saint Anne in Cork City with His Excellency the Apostolic Nuncio to Ireland, Archbishop Jude Thaddeus Okolo; Bishop Emeritus of Cork & Ross, Bishop John Buckley and with priests of the diocese.

 Please see below for a brief overview of the life and ministry of Bishop-elect Fintan Gavin.

 Bishop-elect Gavin was born in Dublin on 1 January 1966 and baptised in Saint Andrews Parish, Westland Row, Dublin, on 5 January 1966.
 He is the second eldest of seven brothers and sisters.
 His family roots are in Marino, Saint Vincent de Paul Parish, on the Northside of Dublin.

 His grandparents and ancestors were from Midfield, Co Mayo, Newtown, North Co Dublin, and Lisnaskea, County Fermanagh.
 He played hurling and football with Saint Vincent¹s GAA Club, Marino, and was a member of Marino Athletic Club.
 Prior to his seminary formation in Clonliffe College, Dublin, Bishop-elect Gavin had begun training as a residential social worker in Our Lady¹s Hostel, Eccles Street, Dublin, from September 1983 August 1984.